 If you want to make your clothes last while still looking stylish, you’ll need to be creative and think of ways to repurpose your apparel so it looks entirely different from one day to the next.
 One good-quality piece of clothing can be worn over and over again while still looking different, as long as you know what to wear it with and how to style it to make it look brand new.

-Here are some recommendations on creative ways you can style your business casual dresses into five different outfits, and your colleagues will never realize that it is the same dress.
+Here are some recommendations on creative ways a dress and how to style your dresses into five different outfits, and your colleagues will never realize that it is the same dress.

 Not only can a sweater make an outfit look different, especially if it is of a different color than your dress, but it can also cover a good portion of it.
 For example, a regular crewneck sweater can cover the entire top of the dress so that the only visible part of the dress now looks like a skirt.
 Also, a longer women’s cashmere cardigan can really transform a professional dress, whether it fits snuggly buttoned down the front, or if it is a looser fit that drapes the body.
 In addition, a longer cardigan can completely transform a work outfit if it is worn over a dress and belted in the middle.

 If the dress is on the shorter side but you don’t want to wear nylons, leggings worn under a dress can make the dress look more like a tunic.
 In addition, a dress paired with leggings can be worn with flats or boots for a more casual look than what the dress would be on its own with nylons and heels.
 Plus, your legs will appreciate the extra layer of warmth during those cold winter months.